-- Only the on-chip ROM-originating instructions can read the contents of the on-chip ROM.
-On-chip RAM and external RAM-originating instruction cannot read data from ROM; instead, 0FFFFh is read.
+- Only the on-chip ROM originating instructions can read the contents of the on-chip ROM; on-chip RAM and external RAM originating instruction cannot read data from ROM: instead 0FFFFh is read.
 Code can still branch to ROM from on-chip RAM or external program memory. - The contents of on-chip RAM can be read by all instructions, even by instructions fetched from external memory.
 To protect the internal RAM the user must never branch to external memory. - The security feature completely disables the scan-based emulation capability of the 54x to prevent the use of a debugger utility.
-This only affects emulation and does not prevent the use of the JTAG boundary scan test capability. - The device can be started in either microcomputer mode or microprocessor mode at reset (depends on the MP/MC pin). - · HPI reads and writes have no restriction.
+This only affects emulation and does not prevent the use of the JTAG boundary scan test capability. - The device can be started in either microcomputer mode or microprocessor mode at reset (depends on the MP/MC pin). - HPI read and writes have no restriction.

-3.1.7 Memory Map
+3.5 Memory Map

-A. Address ranges for on-chip DARAM in data memory are: DARAM0: 0080h-1FFFh; DARAM1: 2000h-3FFFh
+The program and data memory map is shown in Figure 3-2.
+Address ranges for on-chip DARAM in data memory are:

+DARAM0: 0080h-1FFFh

+DARAM1: 2000h-3FFFh

+DARAM2: 4000h-5FFFh

-DARAM2: 4000h-5FFFh; DARAM3: 6000h-7FFFh
+DARAM3: 6000h-7FFFh

+DARAM4: 8000h-9FFFh

-DARAM4: 8000h-9FFFh; DARAM5: A000h-BFFFh
+DARAM5: A000h-BFFFh

+DARAM6: C000h-DFFFh

-DARAM6: C000h-DFFFh; DARAM7: E000h-FFFFh
+DARAM7: E000h-FFFFh